Pandemic Interview Questions

 (Career Contessa) Many organizations are hiring remotely for their first time.
 They are onboarding remotely for their first time.
 They are building new teams–for the first time—on an entirely remote basis.
 As a result, many of these COVID-19 interview questions are actually helping them to navigate forward.
 Tell the interviewer your best hacks for managing your day, what you've learned about yourself over the past few months, and how you've been able to—or how you plan to—persevere while working from home.

-(Lehigh Career Center) Its great to consider what technology helps you manage your schedule as well.
+(Lehigh Career Center) We suggest sharing they technology that helps you manage your schedule.
 Are you using a google calendar, app or scheduler?
 It might be helpful to outline the things that take your time - classwork, internships, research, projects, athletics, jobs, volunteering, clubs and organizations, etc. Self care is also important so you can include the things you build into your schedule that help you destress, exercise or recharge.

 What are your preferred methods of communication when collaborating remotely?